You probably have an arsenal of teas you like to drink regularly, but it doesn’t hurt to wake up your taste buds every now and then, right?

 Blue tea, also known as Butterfly pea flower tea, is an infusion that turns blue when you brew the petals (or sometimes, even the entire flower) of the beautiful Clitoria ternatea plant.

 Since the petals are highly pigmented, the Clitoria ternatea plant has been used to dye cotton, rice, and all sorts of regional delicacies.
+Can you imagine the beautiful blue color?
+If you want to know how to tea dye fabric with blue tea, the instructions are the same as with regular tea dying.

 This colorful plant is typically found in South East Asian countries, but over the past few years, it has become increasingly popular all over the world.
 This unique beverage has a delightful flowery taste that pairs well with lemon and honey.
 Surprisingly, when you add a zest of lemon, the tea will change colors and turn purple.